 You can do this 15 to 30 times or for 10 minutes.
 Do not continue if you feel dizzy or strained.
 Rest in Corpse Pose for a few minutes to recover and continue the next day.

 We have described the most straightforward version.
-In the 2nd stage, you can add breath retention (inhaled breath).
-In the 3rd stage, you can use Jalandhara Bandha or Mula bandha while holding your breath in the body.
-Please be aware of the contraindications of breath retention before you attempt kumbhaka in any breathing practice.
+In the 2nd stage, you can add breath retention.
+In the 3rd stage, you can use yoga body locks such as Jalandhara Bandha or Mula bandha while holding your breath in the body.

 Beginners should learn Viloma Pranayama before Pratiloma Pranayama.
 Viloma is a form of interuppted breathing.
 It's ideal to learn how to link the breath, body, and mind.